Sequential change-point detection based on nearest neighbors: Average run length

 where $g_{L,1}(u)$ and $g_{L,2}(u)$ are the same as $g_1(u)$ and $g_2(u)$, respectively, except that $p_{k,\infty}$, $q_{k,\infty}$, $p_{k,\infty}^{(k)}$ and $q_{k,\infty}^{(k)}$ are replaced by $p_{k,L}$, $q_{k,L}$, $p_{k,L}^{(k)}$ and $q_{k,L}^{(k)}$, respectively, with $p_{k,L}$ given in \eqref{eq:q1L}, $q_{k,L}$ given in \eqref{eq:q2L}, and

 For $p_{k,L}$, $q_{k,L}$, $p_{k,L}^{(k)}$ and $q_{k,L}^{(k)}$, they usually don't have analytical expressions.
 However, they can be easily estimated from historical data.
-These estimates can further be updated by new observations as long as no change point is detected.
+These estimates can further be updated by new observations as long as no change-point is detected.

 We next check how this analytic approximation works.
 We compare the threshold $b$ such that $\ep_\infty(T(b))=10,000$ based on this analytic approximation and that based on 10,000 Monte Carlo simulations.
 The threshold obtained through 10,000 Monte Carlo simulations can be regarded as the true threshold.
 Results under different choices of $n_0$, $k$ and $d$ for multivariate Gaussian data are shown in Table \ref{table:pvalue2}.
 We checked two values of $L$, namely $L=200$ and $L=50$, and let $n_1=L-n_0$.